gkutsarov/ansible_tasks/README.md

+## Note ##

+The Vagrant configuration file is done with no security in mind.
+All the VMs are in a sandbox environment.

 ## Vagrant Configuration ##
 These ansible playbooks use 4 different VMs.
 To provision those VMs we use Vagrant configured to work with Hyper-V as a hypervisor.
 All the necessary configurations to provision the VMs and to make them work with the Ansible playbooks are stored in **Vagrantfile**.
 To be able to run it you need to have Vagrant and Hyper-V installed.
-Go to your Vagrant installation folder, open a PowerShell, and type **vagrant up**.
+Go to your Vagrant installation folder, open a PowerShell and type **vagrant up**.

 ## Ansible tasks used to automate various scenarios when configuring a VM ##